steffenlarson/WorkBook/src/reflections/wk9/quiz9.md

 **6.** What is test driven development?
 <!-- enter you answer in the space below -->
 ```
+Test driven development is the idea that as developers we should build our tests first.
+This can help us in the designing stage of creating an app by already defining exactly what all of everything needs to do.
 ```
 **7.** In Scrum/Agile what is the DoD?
 <!-- enter you answer in the space below -->